Los Angeles Almanac Logo

 We also found total registered vehicle numbers for L.A.
 County for 1915 (55,217) and 1941 (1,241,795).
 We were unable to determine, however, if these numbers included trailers.
 Although trailers are registered as vehicles by the DMV, we do not count them here as "motor vehicles."

 In 1900, the horse was still the primary mode of transportation in Los Angeles.
 That year, the city counted 8,065 horses within its boundaries - one horse for almost every 13 residents.
-Soon thereafter, however, motor vehicles quickly began replacing horses.
+Soon thereafter, motor vehicles began to relentlessly replace horses.
 Nevertheless, horse-drawn wagons continued to be seen on Los Angeles streets well into the 1920s.

 The Automobile Club of Southern California, founded by 10 auto enthusiasts in Los Angeles in 1900, is the largest affiliate in the AAA network.
 It lists more than 5 million members.
 Between 1906 and 1946, the Club was the primary installer of directional road signs in Southern California.